catto

 On Linux

-As of the 22nd of April 2026 I'm incredibly new on all of this, but I decided to completely switch from Windows to Linux a week ago.
+As of the 22nd of April 2026 I'm incredibly new to all of this, but I decided to completely switch from Windows to Linux a week ago.

-Right now I'm using Linux Mint 22.3 Cinnamon, which is based in Ubuntu, so my commands will differ from other distros like Arch or Fedora.
+Right now I'm using Linux Mint 22.3 Cinnamon, which is based on Ubuntu, so my commands will differ from other distros like Arch or Fedora.
 Please keep that in mind!

 Useful commands